Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 The quality of a cabinet refinishing job is directly proportional to the effort invested in preparation.

 1. Use High-Quality Materials Invest in premium paints like Benjamin Moore Advance or Sherwin-Williams ProClassic.
 These self-leveling formulas minimize brush marks and provide a hard, durable finish.
-Never use flat wall paint on cabinets—it will not hold up.
+Never use flat wall paint on cabinets—it will not hold up to cleaning and wear.
+For the primer, use a product specifically formulated for cabinets, such as Zinsser BIN or Sherwin-Williams Extreme Bond Primer.

 2. Control Temperature and Humidity Paint in a well-ventilated area with temperatures between 60-85°F and humidity below 70%.
-Fluctuations can cause blushing, cracking, or slow curing.
+Fluctuations can cause blushing (white haze), cracking, or slow curing.
+Use a dehumidifier or fan if needed.
+Also, avoid painting in direct sunlight, which dries the paint too quickly and creates lap marks.

-3. Work in Sections Paint one section at a time to maintain a wet edge.
+3. Work in Sections Paint one door or panel at a time to maintain a wet edge.
 If the paint dries before you feather it in, you'll see lap marks.
+For larger areas like cabinet boxes, paint the face frames first, then the sides.
+Use a systematic approach: top to bottom, left to right.

 4. Allow Proper Curing Paints may feel dry to the touch in hours but require days to fully cure.
-Avoid heavy use for at least a week.
+Avoid heavy use (closing doors forcefully, loading with dishes) for at least a week.
 Place felt pads on shelves to prevent scratches.
+Keep cabinet doors open for airflow during the first 24 hours of curing.

-5. Seal and Protect For high-moisture areas like bathrooms, consider a clear polyurethane topcoat over the paint for extra protection.
-This is especially important near sinks and dishwashers.
+5. Seal and Protect For high-moisture areas like bathrooms or near dishwashers, consider a clear polyurethane topcoat over the paint for extra protection.
+Use a water-based polyurethane to avoid yellowing.
+This adds a barrier against moisture and physical abrasion, extending the finish life.

 Frequently Asked Questions